In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 Make provisions to provide continual and continuous improvement to the system.
 It doesn’t have to be time intensive, much of the process can be automated.
 At the same time, it’s also essential to have KPI reporting in place and to use the traditional measuring methods already used by the organization, such as first call resolutions rates.

-By enabling the chatbot to continue to learn and improve, the value of overall solution will increase.
+By enabling the AI bot to continue to learn and improve, the value of enterprise chatbot solutions will increase.

 Connectors harness the power of back-office technology to deliver even greater intelligence and capabilities by integrating a chatbot into business systems, communication platforms and more.
 Reach users on any channel, deliver more personalized answers based on behind the scenes processes, and execute tasks on customers’ behalf.